-American merchants had been eyeing China as a tantalizing opportunity ever since peace broke out.
+American merchants had long eyed China as a tantalizing opportunity ever since peace broke out.
 Not only were Americans enamored of Chinese tea, silks and home goods, but traders didn’t have too many other options.
 The British had cut off American trade with the West Indies, and European nations had set up daunting trade barriers.

 The ‘New People’

-The Chinese weren’t sure what to make of the Americans.
+The Chinese didn’t know what to make of the Americans.
 They called them the ‘New People.’
-(Later they would call them the ‘Flowery-Flag Devils' after the stars on the flag that looked to the Chinese like flowers.)
+(Later they would call them the ‘Flowery-Flag Devils’ because the stars on the flag looked to the Chinese like flowers.)
 Shaw showed them a map of the United States and explained the size and possibilities of the new country.
 The Chinese, he wrote, ‘were not a little pleased at the prospect of so considerable a market for the productions of their own empire.’

-The Chinese were less interested in buying foreign goods than in selling their own, but they did prize ginseng, used as a curative, energy booster and aphrodisiac.
+The Chinese had less interest in buying foreign goods than in selling their own.
+They did, however, prize ginseng, used as a curative, energy booster and aphrodisiac.
 Ginseng grew in only a few places: eastern Asia and parts of North America, including Canada, the mountains of New England, New York and Appalachia.
-Three months were spent scouring the eastern United States for nearly 30 tons of ginseng to ship aboard the Empress of China.
-It was the largest shipment ever to arrive in Canton.
-Unfortunately for the Americans, the Europeans had also brought large amounts of the root.
-The price had plummeted.

 Otherwise, the trading went well.
-Shaw negotiated the purchase and sale of goods with the Chinese hong merchants from the French factory until an empty building was made ready for the Americans.
+The Chinese made an empty building available for the Americans.
+Shaw negotiated the purchase and sale of goods with the Chinese hong merchants.

-The ship left Canton on Dec.
-28, 1784 and arrived in New York Harbor on May 11, 1785, with 800 chests of tea, 20,000 pairs of nankeen trousers and a huge quantity of porcelain.
-Newspapers announced her return, and her cargo was sold in stores up and down the East Coast.
-That’s where they learned the real money of the trip was made in the sale of Chinese export goods to Americans.
+The Empress of China left Canton on Dec.
+28, 1784 and arrived in New York Harbor on May 11, 1785.
+22 months after her departure.
+She carried 800 chests of tea, 20,000 pairs of nankeen trousers and a huge quantity of porcelain.
+Newspapers announced her return, and stores up and down the East Coast sold her cargo.
+That’s where the Americans learned how to make real money in the China trade: the sale of Chinese export goods to Americans.

-All told, the voyage earned a 25 percent return on investment, not as much as hoped, but enough to spawn a new era of commerce with China.
+All told, the voyage earned a 25 percent return on investment.
+Investors had hoped for more, but they made enough to spawn a new era of commerce with China.

 Shaw gave a complete report of the voyage to John Jay, the U.S. foreign minister.
-Jay shared his findings with Congress, whose members felt ‘a peculiar satisfaction in the successful issue of this first effort of the citizens of America to establish a direct trade with China.’
+Jay shared his findings with Congress.
+Members of Congress responded with ‘a peculiar satisfaction in the successful issue of this first effort of the citizens of America to establish a direct trade with China.’